 Lisa Feldman Barrett: "From Essences to Concepts: A Brain-based Understanding of Emotion"

-Join us for a talk by Lisa Feldman Barrett, Ph.D. entitled "From Essences to Concepts: A Brain-based Understanding of Emotion" on Monday, October 29, at UVA's Rotunda.
+Lisa Feldman Barrett, Ph.D. presented the talk, "From Essences to Concepts: A Brain-based Understanding of Emotion" on Monday, October 29, at UVA's Rotunda.

 More about the speaker: